zeetee1235/PyMusicTerm/README.md

 # pymusicterm
 **pymusicterm** is a terminal-based music player that allows you to play your favorite songs directly from your terminal.

 ## Features

-- Play local music files.
+- Play offline music.
 - Download music from YouTube with `pytubefix` and `ytmusicapi`.
 - Terminal-based interface powered by `textual`.
 - Cross-platform support (Linux, macOS, Windows).
-- MPRIS server integration for Linux to control playback with external tools.
+- MPRIS server integration for Linux and MACOS to control playback with external tools.

+### Important
+The song are in the `~/.pymusicterm/musics` folder with specific name and tags

 ## Installation with uv
 ```bash